CMakePP/CMakePPLang/docs/source/features/types.rst

 are the types native to CMakePPLang.
 Native CMakePPLang types derive from String as well, with "Class" also deriving from "Type".
 User-defined classes are symbolized by the green box at the bottom, all of which derive from "Object", and may have relationships among themselves as well.
+Not shown are pointers.
+Each type has an associated pointer type, including pointer types themselves.
+Each pointer type is derived from "Description."